nuclear_burning_process.html

 4. The rapid increase in hydrogen burning rate with stellar core temperature for the CNO cycle is an important factor in the rapid decrease in stellar lifetime with stellar mass.

-p + p → D + ν_e + e+ + 0.42 MeV nuclear reaction,
+p + p → D + ν_e + e+ + 0.42 MeV

 6. The triple-alpha process is NOT important for producing energy in main-sequence stars.
-However, it is in post-main-sequence stars and its ash is carbon (C, Z=6) and, by a side effect process, another product is oxygen (O, Z=8).
+However, it is in post-main-sequence stars and its product is carbon (C, Z=6) and, by a side effect process, another product is oxygen (O, Z=8).
 Collectively the triple-alpha process and the side effect process can be called helium burning.
 Some of the cosmic composition of carbon and oxygen is produced in helium burning in post-main-sequence stars and some comes from supernova explosions.

 Credit/Permission: © User:RJHall 2008 / Creative Commons CC BY-SA 3.0.